Dalton Trumbo: Political advocacy and blacklisting

-Aligned with the Communist Party in the United States before the 1940s, Trumbo was an isolationist.
+Aligned with the Communist Party USA before the 1940s, Trumbo was an isolationist.
 He joined the Communist Party in 1943, and remained active until 1947.
 He reaffiliated himself with the party in 1954.
 His novel The Remarkable Andrew featured the ghost of President Andrew Jackson appearing to caution the United States against getting involved in World War II and in support of the Nazi-Soviet pact.

-Shortly after Operation Barbarossa, the German invasion of the Soviet Union in 1941, Trumbo and his publisher decided to suspend reprinting Johnny Got His Gun until the end of the war.
+Shortly after Operation Barbarossa, the Axis invasion of the Soviet Union in 1941, Trumbo and his publisher decided to suspend reprinting Johnny Got His Gun until the end of the war.
 During the war, Trumbo received letters from individuals "denouncing Jews" and using Johnny to support their arguments for "an immediate negotiated peace" with Nazi Germany; Trumbo reported these correspondents to the FBI.
 Trumbo regretted this decision, which he called "foolish".
 After two FBI agents showed up at his home, he understood that "their interest lay not in the letters but in me".

 In a 1946 article titled "The Russian Menace" published in Rob Wagner's Script Magazine, Trumbo wrote from the perspective of a post-World War II Russian citizen.
 He argued that Russians were likely fearful of the mass of U.S. military power that surrounded them, at a time when any sympathetic view toward Communist countries was viewed with suspicion.
 He ended the article by stating, "If I were a Russian ...
 I would be alarmed, and I would petition my government to take measures at once against what would seem an almost certain blow aimed at my existence.
 This is how it must appear in Russia today".
 He argued that the U.S. was a "menace" to Russia, rather than the more popular American view of Russia as the "red menace".
-According to anti-Communist author Kenneth Billingsley, Trumbo had written in The Daily Worker that Communist influence in Hollywood had prevented films from being made from anti-Communist books, such as Arthur Koestler's Darkness at Noon and The Yogi and the Commissar.
+According to author Kenneth Billingsley, Trumbo had bragged in The Daily Worker that Communist influence in Hollywood had prevented films from being made from anti-Communist books, such as Arthur Koestler's Darkness at Noon and The Yogi and the Commissar.